psyrendust/nodejsremover/README.md

 Logs all files and folders for removal to stdout and prompts the user for removal confirmation.

+You can view a video of what this does on [asciinema](https://asciinema.org/a/15574).

 ## Usage

 > For your own safety always check shell files before you run them from the internet [https://raw.githubusercontent.com/psyrendust/nodejsremover/master/nodejsremover](https://raw.githubusercontent.com/psyrendust/nodejsremover/master/nodejsremover).